Patne

-Patne is a village in Jalgaon District in the northern part of Maharashtra, India.
+Patne is a village in Kolhapur District in the northern part of Maharashtra, India.

 History

 There are evidences showing Stone Age habitation in Patne including ostrich eggshell beads, chalcedony and jasper tools.
 In medieval times, the village was held by the Nikhumbas as a feudatory of the Yadavas.
 Inscriptions of these people have been found at the ruins of old Patne which lies 1.5 km south of Patne village.

 Population

 In 2011, there were 1099 people living in Patne in 254 families.
 Some families are of Chardo origin.